cryptpad/documentation/admin_guide/installation.rst

    Note that you'll need to set ``disableIntegratedEviction`` to ``true`` in that case.

-Use the ``crontab -e`` command to set up a daily cron job, starting every day at 00h00:
+Use the ``crontab -e`` command to set up a cron job, happening twice a month, starting on the first and 15th at 01h30:

 .. code:: bash

-   0 0 * * * /usr/bin/node cryptpad/scripts/evict-inactive.js > /dev/null
+   30 1 1,15 * * (cd cryptpad; node scripts/evict-inactive.js > /dev/null)

 Then you'll likely want to do the same for ``scripts/evict-archived.js``.
 Which will clean the archive directory by permanently remove files that have been archived for more than ``archiveRetentionTime`` days.

-Again, use the ``crontab -e`` command to set up a weekly cron job, starting every Sunday at 00h00:
+Again, use the ``crontab -e`` command to set up a another cron job, starting on the 7th and 22th at 01h30:

 .. code:: bash

-   0 0 * * 0 /usr/bin/node cryptpad/scripts/evict-archived.js > /dev/null
+   30 1 7,22 * * (cd cryptpad; node scripts/evict-archived.js > /dev/null)

 Daemonization
 """""""""""""